PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image41.png"  style="width:90%" />

-Now all Lakehouse tables have been created and you can move on to the next step where you create the DirectLake dataset using the custom application with C# code.
+> Now all Lakehouse tables have been created and you can move on to the next step where you create the DirectLake dataset using the custom application with C# code.

+## Run the C# application to create DirectLake dataset using TOM

 > In case you have not heard, Microsoft recently renamed ***Azure Active Directory*** to ***Microsoft Entra ID***.
 In the past, you would uses